dataset-ninja/wind-turbine-object-detection-using-TensorFlow/README.md

 # Wind Turbine Object Detection from Aerial Imagery Using TensorFlow Object Detection API and Google Colab

-Wind Turbine Detection (by Luke Borkowski) is a dataset for object detection tasks.
+Wind Turbine Detection (by Luke Borkowski) is a dataset for object detection task.